cstavitsky/cstavitsky.github.io/_posts/2017-08-04-stop-working-on-ideas.md

 It calls my idea-hopping to my attention if I'm constantly updating the page.
 I actually started with a specific project on there (which I added excitedly immediately after having it).
 Two days later I realized I didn't really care, and deleted it.
 Since then, I've been more hesitant about adding projects.

-In fact, I found that I avoided adding ideas at all.
+In fact, I found that I avoided adding ideas to this page at all.
 Instead, I've mostly got learning resources.
 They just happen to overlap with the skills that I'm interested in building.
 Learning resources remind me of a system-based approach: because if I engage with the learning resources, I've succeeded.
 If I watch the video and practice my drawing, I've succeeded.
 And as a side effect I've strengthened some piece of my drawing skill.
 Just like a side effect of calorie counting is losing weight.

 Letting your achievements become side effects of your actions, instead of the pressure-filled main event, is a much more relaxing way of approaching ambition.

-So, if you ever happen to be curious about what I'm up to, just check out http://irrationallyexcited.com/currently/.
+So, if you ever happen to be curious about what I'm up to, just check out [http://irrationallyexcited.com/currently/](http://irrationallyexcited.com/currently/).